What’s true about flu

 Once a vaccine has trained your body to protect itself from a virus, you are immune to that virus

-Myth 5: “The flu shot only protects against a limited number of strains so there is no point to get a flu shot”
+Myth 3: “The flu shot only protects against a limited number of strains, so there’s no point in getting one”

-Truth: It's still critical to get the flu shot.
-While it's true that the flu shot only protects against a limited number of strains, they are the most common strains expected for the current flu season, as determined by extensive, ongoing research conducted by the Centers for Disease Control and Prevention.
+Truth: ruth: It’s still critical to get the flu shot.
+While it’s true that the flu shot only protects against a limited number of strains, they’re the most common strains expected for the current flu season, as determined by extensive, ongoing research conducted by the CDC.
 Learn more about the different flu strains.

 Truth: Anyone can catch the flu, even people who are feeling healthy and have no health issues.
 Healthy people who catch the flu can still end up in bed for a week, or miss time from work.
 The CDC recommends annual flu shots for everyone older than six months of age, including those who are pregnant.